wp-plugins/sgr-nextpage-titles/readme.txt

 Every subpage will have SEO friendly urls based on the given title, to make also happy Search Engines and spider bots that will navigate through your Blog pages.

 = Forget about the old `&lt;!--nextpage--&gt;` =
-Even if you will not indicate a title for your `[nextpage]` code, SGR Nextpage Titles will use a default title in the form "page-n" where "n" is the number of the page.
+Even if you will not indicate a title for your `[nextpage]` code, SGR Nextpage Titles will use a default title in the form "page-n" where "n" is the page number.

-= Make we know you care =
-Please make we know you care about SGR Nextpage Titles plugin development rating it (5 stars).

 == Installation ==